chrmod/browser-core/modules/goldrush/README.md

 ```
 {
+  // the ID for our project goldrush
+  type : 'offers',

+  // the data itself is easy to parse if we add it into another nested level
+  offers_data : {
     cluster\_id: {
       // the number of coupons that the user used (whatever it means) a coupon.
       coupons\_used: N,
+      // the number of coupons shown (clicked on show coupon if valid)
+      coupons\_shown: N,
+      // coupons opened (go to offer)
+      coupons\_opened: N,
       // the number of coupons rejected by the user (explicitly clicked on not interested)
       coupons\_rejected: N,
       // the number offers closed (x button)
       offers\_closed: N,
       // number of offers displayed (unique offers)
       offers\_displayed: N,
-    // the number of coupons shown (clicked on show coupon if valid)
-    coupons\_shown: N,
       // the number of checkout detected (probably boughts from the user side)
       checkouts: N,
       // # of times the system detected a intent
       system_intents: N,
       // the numbers the user visited a particular cluster.
       visits: N,
       // number of unique visits?
       unique_visits: N,
     },
     ...
+  }
 }

 ```